versluis/Plesk-rebootfix/README.md

 Since Plesk 11.5, NGINX can act as a proxy server so that the bulk of all web files can be served by NGINX and not by Apache.
 This makes sites faster and keeps the number of concurrent connetions to the web server to a minimum, while lowering memory usage at the same time.

-The problem is, on a great number of servers NGINX cannot make a connection to Apache after a full server restart.
+The problem is, on a great number of servers, NGINX cannot make a connection to Apache after a full restart.
 As a result, all websites are down until this is fixed in four easy steps.
 This script alleviates such issues by doing the following:
 - stop NGINX
 - ask Apache to stop gracefully
 - restart Apache